New Hampshire Recording Laws: Consent Rules and Penalties

 Can You Record Phone Calls in New Hampshire?

-- Obtain explicit consent before beginning
+- Obtain explicit verbal or written consent before pressing record

-- If anyone declines, do not record
+- If anyone declines, you must not record the call

 Recording Calls Across State Lines